 - The Skunk Train: Take a ride on this vintage steam engine to get an experience of what travel was like before cars, and dogs are welcome to come along!
 Size restrictions apply, dogs must remain on leash, and a soft muzzle is recommended (the noises of the train can sometimes be unsettling).
 Trains run from Fort Bragg to Northspur and Willits.
 Read Hairy’s review…

 - Wine Tasting: Many of the local Anderson Valley wineries allow leashed dogs on site.
-This brochure has a comprehensive list.

 - The Ravens, upscale organic and vegan cuisine: This place is really unique.
 Because it is inside a hotel (Stanford Inn by the Sea), dogs and their people can eat INSIDE by taking a table in the hotel lobby!
 This is perfect for cold or rainy days.

 - Frankie’s Pizza and Ice Cream.
 We went there the last time we were in town.
 We loved the pizza (and the ice cream–we had the candy cap mushroom flavor!).
 You and your dog can sit on the outside deck.

 - Lots of hotels and B+B’s in the area will accommodate dogs.
 I can recommend the Greenwood Pier Inn and the Nicholson House Inn.
 We’ve stayed at both places with Posey and had a great experience.
 Check out this brochure for the full list of options.

 Doggie Day Care